 Image: I was hoping to be alive by the time my son Andy started school.
 He was just a baby when I was facing the unknown.
 Little did I know that one day we would be co-authors and co-founders of the Grief Heroes Foundation.

 Hi, I'm Susan!

-"I try to stay positive, and until the day I take my final breath, I strive to pass on hope and courage to others." - Susan
+"Until the day I take my final breath, I strive to pass on hope, courage, and compassion to others."

+Minutes before the surgery, I had prayed to die.
+Despite a body in complete agony, my mind and soul were at peace.
+I was so ready to check out and content with the life I had lived.
 My body was shutting down as they rushed me to surgery.
 I was no longer awake when I heard a voice loud and clear saying.